 For some, all you have to do is sign up with an email address; for others, you might have to apply and interview, as they’re designed for people whose background is underrepresented in the tech sphere.

 We’re going to start by exploring what a coding bootcamp actually is, then give you a list of the 11 best free coding bootcamps out there at the moment.
 If you want to start learning coding quickly, then try our free coding short course on for size!

-If you want to read one of these sections first, or you’re excited to get to the bootcamp list, you can jump ahead by using the clickable menu:
+If you want to read one of these sections first, you can jump ahead by using the clickable menu: